Tongue Cancer

 Precancerous tongue lesions

-Certain precancerous tongue lesions such as leukoplakia, erythroplakia, xeroderma pigmentosum in the form of flat or raised patches can cause tongue cancer over time.
-These formations may develop spontaneously or due to factors such as heavy smoking, alcohol consumption, tongue irritation, radiation.
+Certain precancerous tongue lesions such as leukoplakia, erythroplakia, and xeroderma pigmentosum in the form of flat or raised patches can cause tongue cancer over time.
+These formations may develop spontaneously or due to factors such as heavy smoking, alcohol consumption, tongue irritation, and radiation.
 If such formations of the tongue are present for more than 2-3 weeks, it is necessary to treat it by removing it completely with surgery.

 In summary, factors that may increase the risk of oral tongue cancer include: